hyperspy/hyperspy/doc/user_guide/model.rst

 `numexpr <https://github.com/pydata/numexpr>`_ instead.

 It can also create 2D components with optional rotation.
-In the following example we create a 2D gaussian that rotates around its center:
+In the following example we create a 2D Gaussian that rotates around its center:

 .. code-block:: python